 - Support the WaterSense Program

-In times of crisis, whether or not an individual can afford to seek treatment should not even be a question.
-Healthcare is not a privilege but a right, a right which is lacking for so many citizens living in one of the most prosperous nations in the world.
+Whether or not an individual can afford to seek testing or treatment during this pandemic should not even be a question.
+The fact that this health crisis has disproportionately affected communities of color and the poor is a direct reflection on a healthcare system that favors the wealthy.
+Healthcare is not a privilege for a few, it is a right for all.
+America is one of the most prosperous and innovative nations in the world.
+We can fix this!

 I don't believe you go to Congress without having big ideas.
 For years, politicians from both sides of the aisle have agreed that our country needs a comprehensive infrastructure bill to repair roads, bridges, tunnels and water systems but with no action to speak of.
 Crumbling infrastructure has lead to serious problems, often beyond the ability of local government to fix.
 Localities such as Flint, Michigan simply do not have the financial capacity to repair critical infrastructure such as the water pipes needed to supply clean drinking water to residents and will need help from the federal government.
 The status and maintenance of our infrastructure is also a national security issue.
 Without roads, bridges, and tunnels we cannot move goods or provide for common public safety.